corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-default-evolution.md

 above.
 A sensible default for the missing value is provided for instantiation of the non-null property.

 {{< note >}}
-The `@DeprecatedConstructorForDeserialization` annotation is important, this signifies to the serialization framework that this constructor should be considered for building instances of the object when evolution is required.
+The `@DeprecatedConstructorForDeserialization` annotation is important; this signifies to the serialization framework that this constructor should be considered for building instances of the object when evolution is required.